 I have always felt safe and secure here in Medford.
 We must make sure that the same holds true for every single person in Medford, regardless of their circumstances or background.

 So many of our goals for Medford come down to the funding available.
 And since we’re not there yet, we need to do the hard work of negotiating a path towards a more robust future, and figure out exactly how we’re going to expand the pie.
-Creating a more business-friendly environment in Medford’s squares, improving our grant-seeking capacity, and renegotiating our Payment in Lieu of Tax (PILOT) agreements with our large nonprofit neighbors are just some of the options on the table.
-But with so many urgent needs, we can’t afford to just go with the status quo.
+Creating a more business-friendly environment in Medford’s squares, exploring a Prop 2.5 override, improving our grant-seeking capacity, and renegotiating our Payment in Lieu of Tax (PILOT) agreements with our large nonprofit neighbors are just some of the options on the table.
+With so many urgent needs going unmet and directly impacting residents' quality of life – from dangerous roads to school buildings overdue for repair– we can’t afford to just go with the status quo.

 To be a truly representative and inclusive city government, we must remove all barriers to access and participation.
 That’s why I want to see all city meetings, mailings, and online resources communicated in every major language spoken in Medford.
 We must secure funding for translation services at every public meeting, a full translation of the city website, a full-time translator at City Hall; and work towards the creation of an Office of Immigrant Outreach.
 I will advocate for the establishment of a regular citywide language survey, to ensure that additional language needs are addressed promptly.